mikehsr/VidorFPGA/README.md

 4. Created awk script to do the same operation if you don't like the C program
 4. Simplified example plus "blank template" for both FPGA and sketch

+## For by Mike Hasenfratz
+1. Updates to come...

 ## About Vidorcvt
 The Java program provided by Arduino was compiled so it only works with Java 11 and it is very simple anyway.
 It just flips bit order.
 So I rewrote it very quickly in C. You should be able to compile it with: